tonethar/IGME-330-Spring-2022/projects/p1-checkpoint-1.md

 ## V. Evaluation / Rubric

 - Grade weight is 2 HW assignments
+- Rubric (out of 10 points):
+  - (-5) points for each  missing web component, not using Bulma, missing HTML files
+  - (-1) point for each instance of not following code & naming standards detailed in [IGME-330 - Course Code Style Requirements](330-code-style.md)
 - This checkpoint is designed to get you started - whcih is usually the hardest thing to do whenever one is faced with a task
 - Once you have come up with your idea - this checkpoint shouldn't take too long to complete - so get 'er done!
 And be sure to meet ALL of the requirements